yashkumarverma-bot/some-project/README.md

-# some-project
+# Some Project

-a demo project for showcase
+This is the best project in the world !

+Learning to use github.